-- The Alabama Credential Registry is an online resource that enables Alabama education and training providers to register the credentials they issue, including certificates, licenses, degrees and non-degree credentials, creating a real-time outlook for the full array of credentials available to learners in the state.
-Unlike other credential registries, Alabama's goes a step further to describe the competencies that learners gain in completing these credentials.
-That work is organized through the state's Competency Ontology, and results in what the state calls the "DNA" for in-demand jobs--the skills and knowledge that drive in-demand jobs. - The Alabama Skills-Based Job Description Generator and Employer Portal allows employers to create customized job descriptions based on the skills "DNA" of the jobs in their firms.
-Employers can use the Skills-Based Job Description Generator to more easily transition their existing descriptions into skillsbased job descriptions, and to post jobs so they can be matched with potential employees. - The Alabama College and Career Exploration Tool, or ACCET, is Alabama's version of the new Learning and Employment Record (LERs) and allows students and job seekers to own, collect, and manage their records of verified skills, credentials, and experiences in a digital wallet to easily share and link directly to skills-based job descriptions generated by employers.
-Job-seekers can tailor their LER to specific roles and fields, and are in full control of their own credential and competency data.
+• The Alabama Credential Registry is an online resource that enables Alabama education and training providers to register the credentials they issue, including certificates, licenses, degrees, and non-degree credentials, creating a real-time outlook for the full array of credentials available to learners in the state.
+Unlike other credential registries, Alabama's goes a step further to describe the skills and competencies that learners gain in completing these credentials.
+That work is organized through the state's Competency Ontology, and results in what the state calls the "DNA" for in-demand jobs - the skills and knowledge that drive in-demand jobs.
+The Alabama Credential Registry is also developed to support stackable learning pathways and credit for prior learning.
+Finally, the Alabama Credential Registry will fulfill Alabama's mandate to ensure credential quality for all degree and non-degree credentials.

+- The Alabama Skills-Based Job Description Generator allows employers to create customized job descriptions based on the skills "DNA" of the jobs in their firms.
+Employers can use the Skills-Based Job Description Generator to transition their existing descriptions more easily into skills-based job descriptions by utilize the skills from credentials they trust and rely upon while providing the option of removing non-required credentials.
+Employers can then post jobs, thereby matching with potential employees who have in-demand skills.
+At the same time, when including new skills and job descriptions to the market, employers can help signal in real-time their needs to their education partners. - The Alabama Digital Wallet includes multiple tools: User profiles; LERs supporting both verified and selfattested skills, credentials, and experiences; digital resumes; and recommended jobs and learning opportunities.
+Jobseekers can tailor their digital resumes to include the skills, credentials, and experiences to specific roles and fields, and are in full control of their own credential and competency data.

-Because all aspects of the Talent Triad use the same competency-based "DNA", job seekers and employers can be "matched" based on the alignment of skills.
-The LER is valued by employers because it eliminates cumbersome background checks to verify credentials and offers discrete information about what a job candidate actually knows and is able to do on the job.
-Both saving time and money for on-boarding new employees, and providing Alabamians a more direct path to careers.
-If the job seeker is not qualified for a job, they will receive learning recommendations to an Alabama education or training provider to support their skill and credential development to qualify.
+Because all aspects of the Talent Triad use the same competency-based "DNA", job seekers and employers can be "matched" based on the alignment of skills, credentials, and experiences.
+The LER is valued by employers because it supports verifiable skills and credentials and offers discrete information about what a job candidate actually knows and is able to do on the job.
+Both saving time and money for on-boarding new employees and providing Alabamians a more direct path to careers.
+Additionally, job seekers will receive learning recommendations to an Alabama education or training provider to support upskilling and credential development.